w3c/cogai/agents/README.md

 Spatial reasoning and a grasp of everyday physics would involve a richer neural architecture and a large dataset for recognising objects, understanding scenes, and learning spatial manipulation skills.
 That is something for much better resourced research teams!
 We therefore should to limit ourselves to text-based semantics, and enabling learning through a combination of memorisation and manipulation.

+It may be possible to provide worksheets as an alternative to visual perception and reasoning.
+This would be loosely equivalent to pencil and paper, enabling the cognitive agent to retrieve and augment structured information on the worksheet.
+Further study is needed to clarify how this would work, e.g. tokenisation and embeddings.

 ## Elementary Mathematics as a tractible domain

 What seems practical is the way children are tought elementary mathematics, provided we exclude  instructions and exercises that involve diagrams, e.g. graphs and geometry.